Lac de Grand-Lieu: Modern times

 After the Middle ages, during the modern times, the population living around the lake were the victims of the frequent flood.
-It is during the 18th century that human greatly changed the life of the lake, with the construction of different channel .In the north the construction of The Acheneau canal will make the regulation of the flows possible.
+It is during the 18th century that human greatly changed the life of the lake, with the construction of different channel.
+In the north the construction of The Acheneau canal will make the regulation of the flows possible.
 The name Acheneau originates from the French work chenal which in the English language means channel.
 The Acheneau leaves from the north of the lake, joins the course of the Tenu, and then goes towards the Loire.

 After the French Revolution

 In 1809, the Comte August de Juigne, who is the holder of the rights on the lake, project to drain and dry it in order to use it to grow crops.
 At that time is type of initiative was common, relying on the economic argument but also on the problem related to health that wetlands can bring to the close population.

 The Juigne family will, from there, try fiercely to carry out this project, which will be briefly threaten by the French Revolution but the family lordship right will ended be maintained.
 In 1844, the owner of the lac are the Juigne family, Louis de Saint-Aignan’ family, the family Juchault des Jamonieres and the Comte Antoine d'Eserot d’Estrée.

 The project then faces the population living around the lac.
-During the 19th century the future of the lac is decided by the confrontation between the Comte de Juigne and the syndicate of the Buzay channel run by local public figure The Comte also has to work against people who grant, illegally, part of the lake for themselves.
+During the 19th century the future of the lac is decided by the confrontation between the Comte de Juigne and the syndicate of the Buzay channel run by local public figure.
+The Comte also has to work against people who grant, illegally, part of the lake for themselves.
 He does not hesitate for instance to conduct an action against the Jamonières’ family.
-His project is to dry out part of the land in the hope to sell them as farmlands, he hopes to get back around three thousands hectares.
+His aim is to dry out part of the land in the hope to sell it as farmland, he hopes to get back around three thousands hectares.